QuickBooks Blog

 Amount: up to 100% of the depreciation expense

-Depreciation is a tax break that allows businesses to write off the cost of certain assets over time.
-This can include equipment, vehicles, and property.
+Depreciation allows you to write off the cost of large assets over their useful life.
+This typically applies to equipment, vehicles, and machinery.

 There are different methods of calculating depreciation.
 Whatever method you use, the amount of your yearly depreciation is fully tax-deductible.